eip-home/eip-headers/draft-eip-headers-definitions.md

 ## Compact Path Tracing (CPT) LTV

-This LTV is a porting of {{ID-PATH-TRACING=I-D.filsfils-spring-path-tracing}} into the EIP framework.
+This LTV is a porting of {{!ID-PATH-TRACING=I-D.filsfils-spring-path-tracing}} into the EIP framework.

 ~~~
     0                   1                   2                   3